Wenzhi-Ding/Std_Country_Code/README.md

 This project is to help social science research to standardize country code in multinational research.
 We follow [ISO 3166-1](https://www.iso.org/iso-3166-country-codes.html) to standardize country identifiers.
 This list does not take any political or religious conflict into account.

-The list is now cross-sectional and we have a plan to develop it into a panel data.
+The list is now cross-sectional and I would like to develop it into a panel.

-Please feel free to contribute if you find any uncovered country name/number/code.
-If you are not familiar with GitHub, you can send your request to this [email](mailto:wenzhi.ding@connect.hku.hk).
+Please feel free to contribute if you find any uncovered or wrong country name/number/code.
+You can either use pull request or send me email: wenzhi.ding@connect.hku.hk.

 - **CountryName**: This dataset is the link table between country names and ISO 3166-1 Alpha-3 code.
-(This one is updated more frequently.
-You are advised to use this file in priority.)
 - CountryNumber: This dataset is the link table between ISO 3166-1 Numeric code and ISO 3166-1 Alpha-3 code.
 - CountryISO2: This dataset is the link table between ISO 3166-1 Alpha-2 code to ISO 3166-1 Alpha-3 code.

+Please notice that I have some personal adjustments to keep the keys unique in each table.
+For example, Zaire and Congo share numeric code 180, but with different alpha code (ZR, ZAR and CD, COD).
+I only keep the present regime, which is (180, CD, COD).

-## Use in Python
+## How to Use

+In this way, you can always get the most updated version of country code link tables.

+### Python

 ```python
 import pandas as pd